ipverse/asn-info/README.md

 # ipverse-asn-info

-A list of autonomous systems with their AS number (ASN), AS name and description ordered by ASN.
+A list of autonomous systems used in Border Gateway Protocol (BGP) routing with their AS number (ASN), AS name and description ordered by ASN.
 The data is available in CSV format:

 ```
 asn,handle,description
 0,IANA-RSVD,"Internet Assigned Numbers Authority"